Test of the new SRAM Force AXS 2025 groupset

 The - : weight

-• SRAM Yaw technology optimized on the fork.
+• Optimized SRAM Yaw Technology on the Fork

 Refined cranks

-This one is still available in double with three chainring combination options (46-33, 48-35 and 50-37), and crank lengths of 160, 165, 170, 172,5 and 175mm.
-Note that the chainrings are only available in pairs, and it is impossible to separate them in order to respect the 13 tooth difference imposed by the system.
+This one is still available in double with three tray combination options (46-33, 48-35 and 50-37), and crank lengths of 160, 165, 170, 172,5 and 175 mm.
+Note that the chainrings are only available in pairs, and it is impossible to separate them in order to respect the 13-tooth difference imposed by the system.

 But above all, The Force AXS crankset is available in different versions, whether in duplicate or within the framework of this test, with Quarq power sensor (+ €400), in single chainring (with solid chainring of 44 to 50 teeth), in single and power sensor, or in XPLR version (single chainring of 38 to 46 teeth).

-Associated with the DUB bottom bracket for filetage BSA, The pedalboard showed no issues with play, creaking, or lack of smoothness throughout this test.
+Associated with the DUB bottom bracket for filetage BSA, the crankset showed no issues with play, creaking or lack of smoothness throughout this test.
 On the other hand, as with all other SRAM cranksets, we found that the shape of the crank arms conflicted with the heel of the shoe in our case.
 Nothing serious, but just cosmetic damage that could have been worse with winter shoe covers.

 Force AXS crankset